 The healthcare sector in the United States faces escalating data security challenges due to the increased activity of cybercriminals – particularly since the beginning of the COVID-19 pandemic.
-Consequently, it may be necessary to commit more resources to ensuring staff are provided with sufficient training in relation to their obligations under the Healthcare Insurance Portability and Accountability Act (HIPAA).
+Consequently, it may be necessary to commit more resources to ensuring staff are provided with sufficient training in relation to their obligations under the Health Insurance Portability and Accountability Act (HIPAA).

 1. 2020 was the Worst Year on Record for Data Privacy Breaches

 Sadly, this is a continuation of the trend that have been developing over the last few years.
 In 2020, 616 data breaches of 500 or more records were reported to the HHS’ Office for Civil Rights (OCR).
 These breaches impacted 28,756,445 individuals.

 This increase is clearly depicted in the chart below.
 The steep increase in the last two years is very noticeable.
 Hackers have doubled-down on their efforts during 2020 as the majority of the world’s office workforce moved to working remotely due to the COVID-19 pandemic.
 This resulted in serious weaknesses in the cybersecurity measures of many companies and organizations, many of which are still to be adequately addressed.
 Simple measures like providing HIPAA and security awareness training sessions online can go a long way toward keeping your company safe from the tactics of cybercriminals, phishers, and hackers.

 2. Small- to Medium-Sized Practices are Popular Targets for Cybercriminals

 2020 also witnessed a sharp increase in the number of attacks targeted at small- to medium-sized healthcare organizations.
 Ransomware response firm Coveware captured data during the third quarter of the year which indicated that more than two thirds of attacks were targeted at organizations with fewer than 1,000 employees.
 65.9% of ransomware attacks launched during Q4 were focused on infiltrating the networks of small (30.2%) and medium (35.7%) sized companies.
 See the graph below for more detail.